SandaruKasa/blog/content/posts/void.md

 but there's yet another can of worms to unpack here: Java's generics.

 You see, in Java there are two kinds of types: primitives and Objects.
-There are just a handful of primitive types.
+There is just a handful of primitive types.
 Namely

 - `int`, `short`, `long` --- need no introduction.
 - `boolean` --- also pretty clear.